jooh/neuroconda/README.md

 # Dependencies
 We add the following packages to the PATH while activating the environment.
-You would need to install these packages yourself to mirror our setup (and change the install locations in [/etc/conda/activate.d/env_vars.sh](env_vars.sh) to match):
+You would need to install these packages yourself to mirror the CBU setup (and change the install locations in [/etc/conda/activate.d/env_vars.sh](env_vars.sh) to match):

 * SPM 12 / Matlab r2018a